Strilanc/Strilanc.github.io/_posts/2014-03-27-Better-JS-Equality-Table.markdown

 categories: visualization
 ---

 Every now and then someone posts a table showing what values are equivalent according to javascript's `==` operator, like [this recent example](http://dorey.github.io/JavaScript-Equality-Table/).
-Then they point how disorganized the table is.
+Then they point out how disorganized the table is.

 These posts are fundamentally right about `==` being poorly designed... but they make things *look* worse by failing to organize the table.
 For example, here's the table from the linked post: